Charles Eliot Norton: Travel and friendships

 From 1855 to 1874 Norton spent much time in travel and residence on the continent of Europe and in England.
 During this period, he began friendships with Thomas Carlyle, John Ruskin, Edward FitzGerald and Leslie Stephen, an intimacy which did much to bring American and English men of letters into close personal relation.

 Another friend was John Lockwood Kipling, father of Rudyard Kipling.
 Father and son visited Norton in Boston; the younger Kipling recalled the visit years later in his autobiography:

 Norton was elected a Fellow of the American Academy of Arts and Sciences in 1860.
 He began teaching at Harvard in 1874.
 In 1875, he was appointed professor of the history of art at Harvard, a chair which was created for him and which he held until retirement in 1898.
 He "centered his teaching upon the golden ages of art history -- classical Athens, the Italian Gothic style of Venetian architecture, and the Florence of the early Renaissance."

 The Archaeological Institute of America chose him as its first president (1879–1890).

 Norton had a peculiar genius for friendship.
 He is notable for his personal influence rather than for his literary productions.
 In 1881 he inaugurated the Dante Society, whose first presidents were Longfellow, Lowell, and Norton himself.
 From 1882 onward he confined himself to the study of Dante, his professorial duties, and the editing and publication of the literary memorials of many of his friends.

 In 1883 he published the Letters of Carlyle and Emerson; in 1886, 1887 and 1888, Carlyle's Letters and Reminiscences; in 1894, the Orations and Addresses of George William Curtis and the Letters of Lowell.
 Norton was appointed as Ruskin's literary executor, and he wrote various introductions for the American "Brantwood" edition of Ruskin's works.

 His other publications include Notes of Travel and Study in Italy (1859), and an Historical Study of Church-building in the Middle Ages: Venice, Siena, Florence (1880).
-He organized exhibitions of the drawings of Turner (1874) and of Ruskin (1879), for which he compiled the catalogues.
+He organized exhibitions of the drawings of J. M. W. Turner (1874) and of Ruskin (1879), for which he compiled the catalogues.
 In 1886, he opposed the opening of a "drinking saloon" on the main street near his home, in a letter which reveals little empathy for, or understanding of the significance of, Irish immigration to Cambridge in that era.
 Like his friend Ruskin, Norton believed one of the best things one could do for working-class people was to give them opportunities to gain satisfaction by engaging in workmanship, as opposed to monotonous routine labor where they have to work like machines.
 T. J. Jackson Lears has described Norton as the foremost American proponent of the Arts and Crafts movement.
 Norton was a founding member of The Society of Arts and Crafts of Boston.